From Jar to native cross-platform Java with pipeline

 Java code is compiled and packaged into a jar that can be simply distributed for systems with a JRE.
 That was my hopeful reasoning.
 JRE is no longer provided and JavaFX is not a part of the JDK since version 11.
 And the dependencies were not present in the jar I was trying to export.
 Some of these issues were solved by specifying manifests, source directories and other uninteresting bits.
 I learned that what I needed was a fat / shaded / uber jar.
 A fat jar means including the app’s dependencies in the jar.
 Newer solutions like executable Spring jar are essentially that.

 In any case, JavaFX requires a JDK.
 Furthermore, I wanted to distribute an exe file.
 Converting jar to an exe is no easy feat.
 Launch4j is a tool made for this task.
 My attempts to create exe up to spec failed and I ended up with a hardcoded JDK path.
 For convenience, I made an installer in InnoSetup.
-I consider creating installers from ground up a waste of time.
+Creating installers, step by step, and testing them consumes a lot of time.

-It soon appeared that my installer’s JDK path picker did nothing at all, and the exe searched exclusively at C:/Program Files/Java/jdk-20 .
+Furthermore, it soon appeared that my installer’s JDK path picker did nothing at all, and the exe searched exclusively at C:/Program Files/Java/jdk-20.
 It was at this time that I had a better overview and also reached the limits of JavaFX.
-JavaFX does not have superior performance, obvious cross-platform distribution nor inspiring GUI looks.
+JavaFX does not have superior performance, obvious cross-platform distribution and especially not good GUI experience.
 It is relatively easy to hack together, with the UI code in an adjacent Java class.
 RAM consumption was ~100 MB, even after heap size adjustment in Launch4j.
 The baggage of JDK was also something I wanted to avoid.

 Tech stack

-Replacing the JavaFX GUI meant stepping outside the Java ecosystem and turning to a JavaScript frontend framework like Angular, React, Vue.js.
+Replacing the JavaFX GUI meant stepping outside the Java ecosystem and turning to a JavaScript frontend framework.
 Developing a web interface with these tools comes with many benefits.
 I decided to use Vue.js with Vite for the frontend, paired with Spring Boot for the backend.

-In this setup, frontend and backend run on separate local servers.
+With this setup, frontend and backend run on separate local servers.
 For this post I will use Spring Tomcat server’s default port 8080.
-Likewise, Vite in the frontend provides a server that serves the Vue.js files at 5173.
-These two local servers communicate via HTTP.
-To view the GUI itself, it’s as easy as visiting localhost:5173 in a browser.
+Likewise, Vite serves the Vue.js files at 5173.

 Switching from JavaFX to Vue.js also allowed me to drop the need for the JDK.
 Vite handles building optimized static files for the frontend, which are then placed in the dist/ directory.
 These files exported to dist/ are moved over to src/main/resources/static so that the backend server can serve them at 8080.